R18A1J10/UniversityCourse_Webscraper/README.md

 Hello!
 My name is Raj Dhuri.

 Thank you, Green Dream Earth, for considering my submission for the Data Entry internship opportunity.
+Coll
 ## Overview
+The project was developed in Python using Google Colab.

 This project is a web scraper designed to extract relevant information about the BA History program at the London School of Economics (LSE).

 The extracted information includes:
 1. Degree type (undergraduate/postgraduate)